openbikesensor/portal/README-prod.md

 ```

 The services are build now.
 It can take some minutes.
-After some time, you yould see:
+At the end you sould see:

 ```
 Recreating obsexamplecom_traefik_1 ... done